Lemoncode/CSS_Samples/02 Isolated demos parcel/04 sass/06 using control directives/README.md

 </html>
 ```

-### 2. Our goal is create a dynamic grid system, where we can define dynamically the number of columns, not being tied a rigid number of columns as bootstrap system where we are tied to 12.
+### 2. Our goal is create a dynamic grid system, where we can define dynamically the number of columns, not being tied to a rigid number of columns as bootstrap system where we are tied to 12.

 ```scss _mixins.scss